Rohingya Update: 9th -16th February, 2013

 This week also saw United Nations Special Rapporteur Tomás Ojea Quintana return to Myanmar. on February 11th.
 During his 5-day trip, he revisited Arakan to monitor the situation.
 In his report which was released today, he detailed what he saw during his visits to the Internally Displaced Person (IDP) camps in Sittwe, Myaybon and Pauk Taw, outlining the concerns over health care in these camps; especially in the larger Muslim Camps where the need for health care is even more apparent.
 He also highlighted the need for the safe passage of humanitarian access to the camps needs to be ensured to minimize the threats from Rakhine Buddhist communities.
 Furthermore he emphasized the need to amend the 1982 Citizenship act and particularly mentioned the need to include the Rohingyas as citizens of Myanmar too.
 Though at the same time, in his report Quintana took the time to acknowledge the improvements that Myanmar has made towards democratization.

 Earlier this week, (12th February) Human Rights Activist and Speaker Aung Win was arrested for a day.
 The international media is heavily reliant on Aung Win to relay information from Arakan and to support them with interpretation.
-Aung Win was scheduled to see Quintana but was detained for a day – reports alluded to the fact that his arrest was intentional.
+Aung Win was scheduled to see Quintana but was detained for a day – reports alluded to the fact that the timing of his arrest was intentional.
 Though Quintana’s visit has once again put the situation in Arakan high on the UN agenda, only time will tell whether or not it has any impact to improve the still simmering tension against the Rohingya.

 On the international front, the OIC Secretary General Ekmeleddin Ihsanoglu met with UN Secretary General Ban Ki Moon and discussed the matters of Arakan – Secretary General Ihsanoglu stressed the need for protection of the Rohingyas and to work towards ending the violence between both communities.